 Igreja de Santo Antonio de Lisboa

 Another church you may be interested in visiting is the Igreja de Santo Antonio de Lisboa which is situated in Largo de Santo Antonio da Se.
 This church is dedicated to Saint Anthony of Lisbon and was built in 1767.
-The church is built in the same place where Saint Anthony was born in 1195 and it is also classified as being a national monument in the city.
+It is is built on the same spot where Saint Anthony was born in 1195, and it is also classified as being a national monument in the city.
 The architectural design of this particular church is Baroque.

 Church of Nossa Senhora da Conceicao

 Next, there is the Church of Nossa Senhora da Conceicao or the Church of Our Lady of the Conception.
 This church can be found at Rua da Alfandega and is part of the civil parish of Madalena.
 Making use of both Gothic and Manueline architecture style, this church was built in 1834.
 This church has an ornate facade at its front as well as a very expensive-looking inside space.

 Church Santa Catarina